-The purpose of the architectural survey was to identify historic architectural resources (properties) (those eligible for or listed in the SR/NRHP) in the APE.
-The historic architectural APE was defined using viewshed analysis to determine areas from which there is potentially a view of the Project.
+The purpose of the architectural survey was to identify historic architectural resources (historic properties) (defined as those eligible for or listed in the SR/NRHP) in the APE.
+The APE was defined as the GIS-based viewshed within 1 mile of the Project transmission line, i.e., the areas from which there is potentially a view of the proposed replacement transmission towers within the 1-mile buffer.
+This APE covers 1,253.07 hectares (3,096.41 acres).